mplonski/lightnews/README.md

 ### When are you going to release beta/stable?

 We love the idea of endless beta version.
-It should be available in some time, we're not sure exactly which day.
+It should be available in some time, we're not sure which day exactly.

 ### Ha ha, found bug!
 You suck!

-Please [report it](https://github.com/mplonski/lightnews/issues) and, if possible, figure out why it is not working right, fix it and commit bugfix.
+Please [report it](/mplonski/lightnews/issues) and, if possible, figure out why it is not working right, fix it and commit bugfix.

 ### (...) is not working